This web page contains information and links to the resources needed for students attending Whitman College for the

 The following is a brief overview of the policy regarding the impact on financial aid for transferring Running Start credits to Whitman College.
 We define such coursework as college credits earned prior to earning a High School diploma.
 The following does not apply to any credits earned post-high school.
 (Please refer to the online catalog for more detailed information.)

 Option 2.
 Transfer no more than 14 Running Start semester-equivalent credits accepted by Whitman.
-You will be considered a first-year student for purposes of financial aid if General Studies 145 and 146 (i.e. “Encounters” GENS-145 and GENS-146) is completed during the initial year of enrollment at Whitman.
+You will be considered a first-year student for purposes of financial aid if General Studies 145 and 146 (i.e. "Encounters" GENS-145 and GENS-146) are completed during the initial year of enrollment at Whitman.

 All students who transfer fewer than 58 credits must complete General Studies 145 and 146 Encounters within their initial year at Whitman College.

-Students with Running Start credit must declare option 1 or 2 during initial registration using the Running Start Options Selection Form that will then be available.
-Students will be given the opportunity to reconsider their decisions at the end of the second semester of coursework by submitting such changes in writing to the Registrar’s Office.
-Should option 2 be chosen at this point, General Studies 145 and 146 must be completed within the next two semesters of enrollment at Whitman.
-This rule will apply to those who previously planned to keep 58 or more credits.
+Students with Running Start credit will be provided a Running Start Options Selection Form and must declare Option 1 or 2 during initial registration.
+Students will be given the opportunity to reconsider their decisions at the end of the second semester of coursework by submitting such changes in writing to the Registrar's Office.
+Should Option 2 be chosen at this point, General Studies 145 and 146 must be completed within the next two semesters of enrollment at Whitman.

 The following link takes you to the web page with all the detailed information concerning the Registration Process for incoming students at Whitman College.